Ravikr973161/Wireless-headphone-landing-page/README.md

 This is a Simple Wireless-headphone-landing-page, I have built it from scratch using HTML and CSS. its great experince i learnt Layout making through Flexbox, Buttons and Hover Effect and explored to deffrent css positions like static, relative, fixed, absolute, sticky.

+and also media query was used to adjust content size for smaller screen devices.

 </br>

 ## Tech Stack Used :